jmsdnns/blag/content/tech/algo-underground/index.md

 >
 > — Jean Baudrillard

 That quote has been in my mind because it causes me to consider difficult questions that don't have clear answers.
-What happens to art in a world where AI can generate more art at overwhelming speed?
+What happens to art in a world where AI can generate art at overwhelming speed?
 Could he have been right after all, and art dies because new tools let us make too much of it?
-What does mean for artists too?
+What would that mean for everyone who is an artist right now?

 ## Artists Gonna Art